Narngisa/Narngisa/README.md

 Student
 -------

-Hello, My name is Natthanan Jirunthaninthatchakun or Narngisa.
+Hello, My name is Narngisa.
 I am a student and programmer from Wat Nuannoradit School.

 I have a strong background in discord developer application and web development.